taylorjdawson/Content/projects/Plasma MVP/JavaScript/Add Transaction/task.md

 ## Transaction Setup

-Before we move onto adding Plasma transactions to the Plasma chain, we need to define a few attributes on our Plasma chain.
+OK, it's just about time to add some transactions to our Plasma Chain!

+First, let's define a few member variables in our class.

 1. Define a member variable `blockBuffer` of `1000` in the constructor